filyp/coordinated-quadratic-funding/README.md

 ![solution_finding](https://raw.githubusercontent.com/filyp/coordinated-quadratic-funding/main/animations/solution_finding.gif)
 <!-- <video src="https://raw.githubusercontent.com/filyp/coordinated-quadratic-funding/main/animations/solution_finding.mp4" controls="controls" autoplay loop></video> -->

-Each quarter-cirlce represents one person's contribution.
+Each quarter-circle represents one person's contribution.
 Area of a quarter-circle is the payment limit - the maximum amount this person can pay.
 The yellow areas are what they currently pay in this particular situation.
 The squares on the right have the same areas as the respective sectors.
 So the height of the tower of squares represents $h$ - the sum of square roots of payments.
 The distance of a quarter-circle's center to the right corner is $\frac{1}{saturation\_speed}$ - for small $saturation\_speed$, the quarter-circle is put further to the left and you can see that they saturate more slowly.

 The animation shows the procedure for finding the solution to those two equations.
 We start with some arbitrary $h$, then compute the payments (yellow sectors), then compute $h$, recompute payments, recompute $h$, and so on, until we converge on the stable solution.